-Minimal stimulation IVF differs from standard IVF in that lower doses of medication are used to stimulate the ovaries.
+Minimal stimulation & Mild IVF differs from standard IVF in that lower doses of medication are used to stimulate the ovaries.
 In standard IVF, high doses of hormones are injected with the aim of retrieving the maximum number of eggs from the ovaries.
 Because lower doses of injectable hormones are used with minimal stimulation IVF, this means that less medication is used overall but this also means that fewer follicles develop and fewer eggs are collected.

-The advantage of Minimal Stimulation IVF is that less medication is involved and patients find this more convenient and less stressful.
+The advantage of Minimal Stimulation & Mild IVF is that less medication is involved and patients find this more convenient and less stressful.
 There is less chance of developing complications such as OHSS (Ovarian Hyperstimulation Syndrome) and there are fewer side effects (bloating, fatigue, breast tenderness) due to the lower doses of medication.
 The cost of the medication may be lowered by several hundred pounds.
 It is particularly useful for patients known to have an intolerance to fertility medication.

-There are many factors to consider before choosing minimal stimulation IVF, such as age and the risk of Ovarian Hyperstimulation Syndrome.
+There are many factors to consider before choosing minimal stimulation and mild IVF, such as age and the risk of Ovarian Hyperstimulation Syndrome.
 At Concept Fertility, most patients choose standard IVF protocols.
 However there are patients who are suitable for Minimal Stimulation eg: patients who do not develop multiple eggs with standard medication, patients with a high risk of OHSS and patients who have a good ovarian reserve.